Patidar reservation agitation: October

-On 1 October the Indian National Congress Party announced its support for the agitation.
+On 1 October the Indian National Congress announced its support for the agitation.
 Hardik Patel addressed peasants and farmers at Maha Kisan Panchayat.
 More people were arrested in cases related to the riots, and two policemen were suspended in the case of custodial death of a youth on 25 August.
 Some Patidar community members protested the presence of politicians at Garba venues during the Navratri festival in October.
 They also protested at functions attended by politicians.
 In many places across the state women of the Patidar community clanked belans (rolling pins) against thalis (steel plates) as a sign of protest.

-Hardik Patel threatened to stage a protest at the Saurashtra Cricket Association Stadium and to block the way of cricket players at the third one-day international cricket match between India and South Africa in Rajkot on 18 October 2015.
+Hardik Patel threatened to stage a protest at the Niranjan Shah Stadium and to block the way of cricket players at the third One Day International cricket match between India and South Africa in Rajkot on 18 October 2015.
 More than 8000 police personnel were deployed in the city, while 2500 police and 500 private security personnel were deployed in the stadium.
 Internet services were blocked from the night of 17 October to the morning of 19 October.
 Hardik Patel was arrested along with six others on the day.
 There were protests against Hardik's detention in Surat and Bardoli, and a GSRTC bus was set on fire in Morbi; four people were arrested from Morbi and one from Tankara for attacking the bus.
 There were rallies in protest of the arrests.

-Hardik Patel and five other PAAS leaders were booked by Ahmedabad police under Indian Penal Code Sections 121 (waging war against the government), 121A (using criminal force against the government), 124 (sedition), 153-A (promoting enmity between different communities), 120B (conspiracy) and 153-B (assertions prejudicial to national integrity).
+Hardik Patel and five other PAAS leaders were booked by Ahmedabad City Police under Indian Penal Code Sections 121 (waging war against the government), 121A (using criminal force against the government), 124 (sedition), 153-A (promoting enmity between different communities), 120B (conspiracy) and 153-B (assertions prejudicial to national integrity).
 Surat police booked Hardik Patel under sedition charges for telling a youth to kill policemen instead of committing suicide.
 Gujarat High Court refused to quash cases of sedition against Hardik Patel on 27 October.